Fight like a Woman: Domestic Violence and Female Judges in Brazil: Institutional Details, Data Description, and Summary Statistics

 Furthermore, the district attorney's office defines each case's primary and secondary crime type prior to judge assignment.
 We construct three samples based on this classification.

 First, our `domestic violence' sample contains all cases with (i) domestic violence as the main subject or (ii) physical assault as the primary type and domestic violence as the secondary type.
 The classification ``domestic violence'' is based on the Maria da Penha Law (Law n.
-11,340/2006) and increases the punishment severity of physical assault crimes associated with domestic violence.
+11,340/2006) and increases the punishment severity of physical assault crimes associated with domestic violence.\footnote{{ Related to our research question, the Maria da Penha Law has two important features.
+First, it defines domestic violence as a criminal offense separate from other types of physical assault cases, a key aspect for one of our identification strategies (Equation \eqref{EqDVComparable}).
+Second, it creates courtrooms that specialize in domestic violence.
+As explained in Section \ref{SecSummaryStats}, we retain only court districts without such specialized courtrooms to ensure that judges are randomly assigned to cases within those districts.
+For a detailed explanation of the Maria da Penha Law and an evaluation of its impacts on domestic violence in Brazil, see \cite{Ferraz2022}.}}

 Second, our `physical assault' sample contains cases whose primary type is physical assault.
 These cases are associated with other forms of assault, such as street fights, bar fights, or football hooliganism.
 We call `other physical assault' the physical assault cases that do not involve domestic violence.